End of year reflections

 Ensuring academic integrity is challenging in a remote setting, and for some essay mills and homework help providers this has provided a worrying opportunity to exploit vulnerable students at a hugely stressful time, as highlighted by the UK’s Quality Assurance Agency in this article.

-Above all, we’d like to acknowledge the positive resolve and resilience of both educators and students that have made this year a success in spite of everything!
+Above all, we’d like to acknowledge the positive resolve and resilience of both teachers and students that have made this year a success in spite of everything!